 Do you often work solely on projects or is there a team involved?

 I am always working along with the team in both Flowcreate and eVerbinding projects.
 We are working together as a team, usually consisting of 5 people, which is great!
 I am thankful for the opportunity to work with a team where the spirit is to be dedicated to helping each other.
 Overall I am also happy to say that my learning and experience are also getting used in other projects also and people still used to call me and ask my opinion too before making some decision.

 I heard the term “Baan culture” from my seniors.
 From my experience in Vanenburg, I understand that we are not having managers, but we are having leaders in our company who make a difference and people used to define that as the “Baan culture”.
 Because Mr. Jan Baan is a leader.
 I’d like to phrase it like this: Every leader is a manager, but not every manager is a leader.

 Can you share a little bit more about the customer project you are involved in?
 What does Vanenburg do for eVerbinding?

-eVerbinding is a Dutch billing service provider, providing an e-invoice platform for enterprises to send and receive invoices to their business partners.
-This e-invoice platform is developed on top of Vanenburg’s Collabrr micro apps platform.
+eVerbinding is a Dutch billing service provider, that provides an e-invoice platform for enterprises to send and receive invoices to their business partners.
+This e-invoice platform is developed on top of Vanenburg’s Flowcreate micro apps platform.
 With the growth they’re experiencing, they’re aiming for 1 million transactions per month in the near future.

 eVerbinding has more than 9 years of relationship with Vanenburg.
-From the beginning of their journey, Vanenburg is involved and plays a huge role in their business too by meeting their requirements with Collabrr.
-There are various in-built features in Collabrr.
+From the beginning of their journey, Vanenburg is involved and plays a huge role in their business too by meeting their requirements with Flowcreate.
+There are various in-built features in Flowcreate.
 Think of application features for example.
-All those features are available for them because they are in-built with Collabrr, which brings huge benefits for them when they choose Collabrr.
+All those features are available for them because they are in-built with Flowcreate, which brings huge benefits for them when they choose Flowcreate.